 Table 4 shows species counts for four fairly abundant fish species: Atlantic Cod, American Plaice, Yellowtail Flounder and Thorny Skate, as well as six invertebrate groups: sea potatoes, whelks, mud stars, purple sunstars, spiny sunstars and sea urchins.

-Some species or groups are widely and more or less spatially aggregated among the comparative stations.
-Chief among these are male snow crab, American Plaice and to some extent sea urchins.
-Other categories are abundant, but more spatially aggregated.
-Among these are female snow crab, cod, Yellowtail Flounder, sea potatoes and mud stars.
+Some species or groups were widely and more or less spatially aggregated among the comparative stations.
+Chief among these were male snow crab, American Plaice and to some extent sea urchins.
+Other categories were abundant, but more spatially aggregated.
+Among these were female snow crab, cod, Yellowtail Flounder, sea potatoes and mud stars.

-Species other than snow crab are included in these tables as catch differences at specific sites, in combination with auxiliary information (e.g. the presence of large rocks, vessel speed fluctuations, etc.) may yield some insight as to differences in catch mechanisms between the two trawls.
+Species other than snow crab included in these tables as catch differences at specific sites, in combination with auxiliary information (e.g. the presence of large rocks, vessel speed fluctuations, etc.) may yield some insight as to differences in catch mechanisms between the two trawls.

 FLOWMETER CURRENTS VERSUS ACTIVE AND PASSIVE SPEEDS:

 Figure 8 shows the flowmeter rate observations during the active and passive trawling phases for 12 sampling stations.
-During the active trawling phase, flowmeter rates tend to be constant but show some variation around the reference 1 m/s mark, the nominal vessel speed (1 m/s is about 2 knots) during this period.
-Periodic current oscillations are visible in a few of the tows, notably for tow 330, which were probably due to poor vessel speed control or the influence of wave action, leading to back and forth movement of the vessel and sympathetic movements in the trawl itself.
+During the active trawling phase, flowmeter rates tended to be constant with only slight variation around the reference 1 m/s mark, the nominal vessel speed (1 m/s is about 2 knots) during this period.
+Periodic current oscillations were visible in a few of the tows, notably for tow 330, which were probably due to poor vessel speed control or the influence of wave action, leading to back and forth movement of the vessel and sympathetic movements in the trawl itself.
 The transition into the passive trawling phase were generally accompanied by an upswing in measured water currents.

 Table 5 shows summary statistics comparing measured flowmeter current rates for the active and passive trawling versus those calculated from vessel and winch speeds.
 Flowmeter rates during active trawling, though somewhat lower on average at 1.84 knots, were comparable to average vessel speed of 2.17 knots.
 However, the flow rates were much more variable, at almost ten times the variability of vessel speeds.
 For the passive trawling phase, flowmeter rates generally increased by an average 0.64 knots from that of the active phase, with only two tows showing a decrease.
-These differences may be explained in part due to variability in water currents over the sea floor, with a slight tendency for the vessel to trawl with the benthic current.
-We must also keep in mind that the trawling environment or the placement of the flowmeter probe may have been less than optimal for many of these tows, which may have biased its observations in subtle ways.
-These flow rates are here intended as a guide to the relative currents between the active and passive trawling phases, rather than precise and accurate measures.
-This being said, we note that the relative increase in flow rates between the trawling phases is on the order of 40% while the corresponding calculated increase using vessel and winch speeds is on the order of 80%.
+These differences may be explained in part due to variability in water currents over the sea floor, with a slight tendency for the vessel(s) to trawl with the benthic current.
+Further, the trawling environment or the placement of the flowmeter probe may have been less than optimal for many of these tows, which may have biased its observations in subtle ways.
+These flow rates were intended as a guide to infer differences between the relative currents during the active and passive trawling phases, rather than precise and accurate measures.
+That said, we note that the relative increase in flow rates between the trawling phases was on the order of 40% while the corresponding calculated increase using vessel and winch speeds was on the order of 80%.

 LENGTH-FREQUENCIES: